thibaultmg/thanos/docs/blog/2023-11-20-life-of-a-sample-part-1.md

 * **Query**: Retrieves data from stores and processes queries.
 * **Query Frontend**: Distributes queries to query instances.

-The objective of this article is to make Thanos more accessible to new users, helping to alleviate any initial apprehensions.
+The objective of this series of articles is to make Thanos more accessible to new users, helping to alleviate any initial apprehensions.
 We'll also assume that the working environment is Kubernetes.
 Given the extensive ground to cover, we'll aim to maintain conciseness throughout our exploration.

 Before diving deeper, please check annexes to clarify some essential terminology.
 If you're already familiar with these concepts, feel free to skip ahead.